klahrich/chiefhustler/content/posts/investing-approach.md

 In an nutshell, I want to smell blood on the street; anguish, anger, desperation and  fear.
 Those are the feelings I'm attracted to.

+This means that the overused adage "Time in the market > Timing the market" is utter horse shit.
+Timing is SUPER important, as least for picking individual stock entry points.

 #### My edge

 When it comes to investing, I'm not trying to reinvent the wheel.
 Everything I've said above is just a rehashed version of Buffet's and others' wisdom.
 The same is true for what I believe to be my edge.